xil-se/xil.se/content/post/sharifctf-2016-pwn-login.md

 There are several strange things going on here.

 - Username and password are both able to overwrite the stack.
-- The stack value `authorized` is read but never written to.
+- The stack variable `authorized` is read but never written to.

 I was over thinking here and thought awesome - let's smash the stack jump into the true case in the if clause and get the flag.
 So I spent some time trying to get a nice ROP to do what I wanted.
 Big waste of time.